Your donations help T1Determined #keepgoing.

 50th Diaversary 5X Iron Triathlon Challenge

-EXACT DATES TBD PENDING WEATHER
+DATES TBD PENDING WEATHER

 Why do a 5x Iron "challenge" event?